wp-plugins/mailchimp-subscription-plus/trunk/readme.txt

 License URI: http://www.gnu.org/licenses/gpl.html
 Tags: mailchimp, subscription, subscribe form, ajax forms, email marketing, mailing list, forms, api, ajax, email form, shortcode, clicky, Google Analytics, tracking
 Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: 1.0.1.1

 Increase the count of new subscribers for your blog or website by using MailChimp and some professional subscription form.

 == Description ==

 Email marketing is still one of the best ways to drive traffic to your website.
 You can use this WordPress plugin to add a MailChimp subscription form below your blog, right in your articles or on other places using the widget.
 The Ajax technology takes care about that visitor doesn't have to leave your website while the form data gets submitted.
-The idea for this plugin was on the need to create a new mailing list for my website.
-Using the RSS-driven campaign feature from MailChimp it's possible to send my new blog posts to my website's subscribers.
+The idea for this plugin came up because I created a new mailing list for my website.
+By using the RSS-driven campaign feature from MailChimp, it's possible to send new blog posts to my website's subscribers. **This plugin requires a web host with PHP5.3 or higher**, please check your server configuration first.

 = Check the features: =